+All students are required to take physical education by the State of Illinois, except when excused by local policy.
 In order to be excused from participation in physical education, a student must present an appropriate excuse from his or her parent/guardian or from a person licensed under the Medical Practice Act.
 The excuse may be based on medical or religious prohibitions.
-An excuse because of medical reasons must include a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
+An excuse because of medical reasons must include a signed statement from a person licensed under the Medical reason for the request.
 An excuse based on religious reasons must include a signed statement from a member of the clergy that corroborates the religious reason for the request.
 Upon written notice from a student's parent/guardian, a student will be excused from engaging in the physical activity components of the physical education during a period of religious fasting.